jasonqiu98/springboot-react-demo/docs/notes-(incomplete).md

 A feasible solution:
 - Login
   1. Define a new login interface that
-    - Calls the methods of `ProviderManager` for authentication, and generates jwt if authentication passes
+    - Calls the methods of `ProviderManager` for authentication (or a customized authentication provider) , and generates jwt if authentication passes
     - Stores the user information into Redis
   2. Define a new class `UserDetailsService`
     - Query the database of user login details